-Note: If you have already transferred the configuration of the entire assistant using the button of the General Tab, you don't have to configure the modules of the assistant individually.
+Note: If you have already transferred the configuration of the entire assistant using the button of the GENERAL tab, you don't have to configure the modules of the assistant individually.
 This is the recommended approach.
 The automatic configuration eliminates the risk of a faulty configuration.
 Nevertheless, the manual configuration will be described below.

-Left Device
+Left device

-Due to that for all three device positions the same devices and settings can be selected, the options will only be described for the Left Device tab.
+Due to that for all three device positions the same devices and settings can be selected, the options will only be described for the LEFT DEVICE tab.

-Fig. 78: Configuration window left device tab, device type selection
+Fig. 77: Configuration window left device tab, device type selection

-DEVICE TYPE: From the drop-down list, select the device that is installed on the left side of the ASM 2.1L.
+DEVICE TYPE: From the drop-down list, select the device that is installed on the left side of the assistant.

-Device Type
+Device type

-PUMP P 2.1S: If this pump is selected, you can choose the device name (please refer to the device name section below) and the pump head (10 ML, 50 ML).
+PUMP P 2.15: If this pump is selected, you can choose the device name (please refer to the device name section below) and the pump head (10 ML, 50 ML).

-PUMP P 4.1S: If this pump is selected, you can choose the device name (please refer to the device name section below) and the pump head (10 ML, 50 ML).
+PUMP P 4.15: If this pump is selected, you can choose the device name (please refer to the device name section below) and the pump head (10 ML, 50 ML).
 For using an HPG, the pump heads must be identical.

-DETECTOR UVD 2.15: If selected, you can choose the device name (please refer to the device name section below) and the Y-Axis Units (μAU, mAU, AU)The FLOW CELL field allows for entering information regarding the used detector flow cell.
+DETECTOR UVD 2.1S: If selected, you can choose the device name (please refer to the device name section below) and the Y axis units (μ AU, mAU, AU).
+The FLOW CELL field allows for entering information regarding the used detector flow cell.